Computing Level 3 Applied

-Within the course you will discover the core principles that underpin all areas of Computer Science and develop computational-thinking and coding skills which will be put to the test as you solve problems.
-You will then deepen your knowledge, studying the fundamental principles of how computer systems work including the role of hardware and software, the way components of a system work together and how data in a system is used.
+Within the course you will discover the core principles that underpin all areas of computer science and develop computational-thinking and coding skills which will be put to the test as you solve problems.
+You will deepen your knowledge, studying the fundamental principles of how computer systems work including; the role of hardware and software, the way components of a system work together and how data in a system is used.

 With the ever-growing importance of IT security, we will give you relevant and contemporary knowledge about IT system security threats, methods used to protect against them and data encryption.